The Habit that Will Make You a Freelance Success

 When freelancers say, “I don’t have time to work on my marketing,” they really mean, “Working on marketing isn’t a big enough priority for me.”

-“If you keep saying something is a priority but you never act on it, then you don’t really want it,” says James Clear, best-selling author of Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones.
+James Clear is the best-selling author of Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones.
 Good Morning America called Clear the “world’s leading expert on habit formation.”

 Clear also says that “Your actions reveal how badly you want something,” and that if you want the rewards, you need to sacrifice your energy.
 This means that you need to work to get what you want.